thestackcollective/curriculum-site/module4/pd/lessons/operations_and_reliability.md

 Click to 20:36 to be all kinds of inspired, but when asked if he could give any piece of advice, or final thoughts, to future job seekers he had this to say:

 <section class="call-to-action">
-***“If you come to Turing with a mindset, I just wanna learn how to code because I want this thing and I want this very linear, this is the thing I want.
+***“If you come to TheStackCollective with a mindset, I just wanna learn how to code because I want this thing and I want this very linear, this is the thing I want.
 I think that there is more risk to that than keeping it broader saying… I'll use myself as an example, I want a role where I use technology to solve problems for a mission that I care about.
 There are going to be way more roles and things you can do with that and you'll get to learn a lot more than if you're just like, no, I just want to be a software engineer.
 I don't want to do anything else.
 I think regardless of how the landscape shifts and jobs wise, that is always going to be something that exists and something that people want.”***
 </section>

 <section class="dropdown">